-The 4th Space Control Squadron provides space control effects to the Commander, United States Strategic Command and theater Combatant Commanders.
-The squadron is assigned to the 21st Space Wing, Peterson Air Force Base, Colorado.
+The 4th Space Control Squadron provides space control effects to the Commander, U.S. Space Command and other Joint Force Commanders, as directed.
+The squadron is assigned to the 721st Space Wing, Peterson Air Force Base, Colo.

 The unit initially activated in September 1986 as Det.
 2, 6960th Electronic Security Command (ESC).
 The unit provided training for the ESC.
 It was reassigned to Headquarters, Continental Electronic Security Division in October 1986 and was reassigned again, this time to Headquarters, Space Electronic Security Division in May 1988.
 In May 1989, it was reorganized under the 694th Electronics Security Wing.

 The low altitude space surveillance system was activated by Air Force Space Command in October 1990.
 The unit was named the 4th Surveillance Squadron.
 One year later, it was re-designated as the 4th Space Surveillance Squadron.
 During this time, the unit continued to perform a research and development mission and a mission to train newly assigned low altitude space surveillance operators until April 1993.